danielcregg/polymorphism-template/README.md

-# inheritance-template
+# polymorphism-example

 Gitpod URL prefix: https://gitpod.io/#

-Step 1.
-Add 2 instance variables along with their getter and setters methods to the Animal class.
-Use appropriate access modifiers.
+Overloading
-Step 2.
-Add 1 instance variable along with it's getter and setter method to the Cat class and to the Dog class.
+Step 1: Add a main method to the Main calss and print Hello to the console
-Step 3.
-Inside the Main class, add the main method.
+Step 2: Create multiple methods named add and multiple methods names subtract for the Calculator class
-Step 4.
-Create a Cat object and a Dog object.
-Set all their instance variables and then print their values to the console.
+Step 4: Create a Calculator object in the main method and call all add and subtract methods
-Step 5.
-Add constructors to the Animal, Cat and Dog classes.
-Step 6.
-Add, Commit and Push your code to your GitHub repository.
+Step 5: Stage, Commit and Push your code